jjindrich/jjazure-mesh/README.md

 ## Application on DotNet Core
 Create new SF Mesh application from Visual Studio 2017

+Start Docker with Windows Containers.

-Hosting Web API and Console app.
+Solution contains services: Web API app and Console app.

-Note: I have to comment variables in service.yaml
+Definition of deployment

+- App Resources for application - app, network, gateway
+- App Resources in each project - service definition